NuGet/docs.microsoft.com-nuget/docs/guides/Package-authoring-best-practices.md

 ✔️ CONSIDER [including a license expression in your package](https://docs.microsoft.com/nuget/reference/msbuild-targets#packing-a-license-expression-or-a-license-file).
 > License expressions are surfaced the most clearly and make it more obvious to consumers if they can use your package or if the license has changed.
 > [!Note]
-> NuGet.org only accepts license expressions that are approved by the Open Source Initiative or the Free Software Foundation.
+> NuGet.org only accepts license expressions for licenses that are approved by the Open Source Initiative or the Free Software Foundation.

 #### If your package is not open source

 ✔️ DO [include a license file in your package](https://docs.microsoft.com/nuget/reference/msbuild-targets#packing-a-license-expression-or-a-license-file).
-> Any valid license file can be added to your package, including non-standard licenses.
+> Any license file (.txt or .md) can be added to your package, including non-standard licenses.

 ### Project URL

-✔️ CONSIDER including a link to an associated project or company website.
+✔️ CONSIDER including a link to an associated project, repository, or company website.
 > Company website links, even if not specific to the package/project, still improve consumer trust.

-❌ DO NOT put a repository URL (GitHub, BitBucket, etc.) in the `Project URL` field, as consumers will expect to find it in the `Repository URL` field.

 ### Icon